pvmm/msx-tile-forge/README.md

         *   `Clear Current Tile`: Resets the selected tile's pattern and row colors to default.
         *   `Clear Current Supertile`: Resets the selected supertile's definition to all tile 0s.
         *   `Clear Map`: Resets all cells in the current map to supertile 0.
-    *   **Set Data Counts/Dimensions:**
+    *   **Set Data Dimensions:**
         *   `Set Map Dimensions...`: Changes the map's width and height in supertile units (1-1024 per side).

 *   **View Menu:**
     *   `Show/Hide Minimap (Ctrl+M)`: Toggles the resizable Minimap window for the Map Editor.
+    *   `Color Usage`, `Tile Usage`, `Supertile Usage`: Toggles the visibility of the respective usage analysis windows.

 *   **Import Menu:**

-    *   Append Tileset from File...: Appends tiles from another project's .SC4Tiles file.
+    *   `Append Tileset from File...`: Appends tiles from another project's `.SC4Tiles` file to the current tileset.
-    *   Append Supertiles from File...: Appends supertiles and their associated tiles from another project's .SC4Super and .SC4Tiles files.
+    *   `Append Supertiles from File...`: Appends supertiles and their associated tiles from another project's `.SC4Super` and `.SC4Tiles` files.
-    *   Import Tiles from ROM...: Opens the ROM Importer dialog to extract tile data from external binary files (see detailed section below).
+    *   `Import Tiles from ROM...`: Opens the ROM Importer dialog to extract tile data from external binary files.

 *   **Help Menu:**
-    *   About...: Displays application information (version, author).
+    *   `About...`: Displays application information (version, author).

 *   **General User Experience:**
     *   **Unsaved Changes:** The window title is marked with an asterisk (*) if the project has unsaved modifications.
 Prompts to save are given before closing, opening, or creating new projects if changes are pending.
-    *   **Drag-and-Drop Reordering:** In the Tileset Viewers (Tile and Supertile Editor tabs) and Supertile Selectors (Supertile and Map Editor tabs), items can be reordered by clicking and dragging them to a new position.
-References are updated accordingly.
+    *   **Drag-and-Drop Reordering:** In the Tileset Viewers and Supertile Selectors, items can be reordered by clicking and dragging them to a new position.
+All data references are updated accordingly.
+    *   **Persistent Window State:** The size, position, and sort order of the Usage windows are saved and restored between sessions.

 ### 1. Palette Editor Tab

 This tab is dedicated to managing the 16-color active palette used for all graphics.

 *   **Active Palette Display:** A 4x4 grid shows the 16 colors.
 Click a slot to select it for modification (highlighted red).
-*   **Selected Slot Information:** Shows the selected slot's index, a color preview, its hexadecimal RGB value, and its MSX2-specific RGB values (0-7 per R, G, B channel).
+*   **Selected Slot Information:** Shows the selected slot's index, a color preview, its hexadecimal RGB value, its MSX2-specific RGB values (0-7 per channel), and a count of how many times it's used.
 *   **Color Modification:**
     *   **MSX2 512 Color Picker:** A large grid displaying all 512 possible MSX2 colors.
 Clicking a color here applies it to the selected active palette slot.
     *   **Set Color (RGB 0-7):** Input R, G, B values (0-7 each) and click "Set" to apply them to the selected slot.